ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * the `..[<filter>]` form selects those descendants that are array elements or object values selected by the given filter.
 * the `..[*]` and `..*` forms select all the descendants.

-The resultant nodelist is ordered as if:
+An _array preorder_ of the descendants of a node is a sequence of all the descendants in which:

-* nodes are visited before their children, and
+* nodes of an array appear in array order, and
-* nodes of an array are visited in array order.
+* nodes appear before their children.

-Children of an object may be visited in any order, since JSON objects are unordered.
+Children of an object may appear in any order, since JSON objects are unordered.

-Implementations may visit descendants in any way providing the resultant nodelist could have been produced by visiting descendants as above.
+The resultant nodelist of a `descendant-selector` applied to a node must be a sub-sequence of an array preorder of the descendants of the node.

 #### Examples
 {: unnumbered}